 Wellness Inclusion Nursing is a community-based nursing program that is designed to provide assessment, consultation and training to agencies and staff providing care to individuals with developmental disabilities.

-Health and the IEP
+Health and the Individualized Education Plan (IEP)

 PDF Document | 11 Pages | 236 kb